Crossmark Global Holdings Inc. Has $1.48 Million Stock Holdings in Alexandria Real Estate Equities, Inc. (NYSE:ARE)

 Other institutional investors have also made changes to their positions in the company.
 Weiss Multi Strategy Advisers LLC lifted its holdings in Alexandria Real Estate Equities by 67.3% during the 2nd quarter.
 Weiss Multi Strategy Advisers LLC now owns 232,863 shares of the real estate investment trust’s stock valued at $42,367,000 after purchasing an additional 93,685 shares during the last quarter.
 Vision Capital Corp lifted its holdings in Alexandria Real Estate Equities by 53.0% during the 2nd quarter.
 Vision Capital Corp now owns 374,940 shares of the real estate investment trust’s stock valued at $68,217,000 after purchasing an additional 129,847 shares during the last quarter.
 Amundi acquired a new stake in Alexandria Real Estate Equities during the 2nd quarter valued at $114,256,000.
 West Branch Capital LLC bought a new position in Alexandria Real Estate Equities during the 2nd quarter worth $35,000.
 Finally, Lasalle Investment Management Securities LLC increased its position in Alexandria Real Estate Equities by 28.6% during the 2nd quarter.
 Lasalle Investment Management Securities LLC now owns 85,430 shares of the real estate investment trust’s stock worth $15,543,000 after buying an additional 18,989 shares during the period.
 88.27% of the stock is owned by institutional investors and hedge funds.

 Several research analysts have weighed in on the company.
-Robert W. Baird reiterated a “buy” rating on shares of Alexandria Real Estate Equities in a research report on Sunday, December 5th.
+Royal Bank of Canada increased their price objective on Alexandria Real Estate Equities from $205.00 to $222.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 17th.
 BTIG Research increased their price objective on Alexandria Real Estate Equities from $187.00 to $233.00 and gave the stock a “buy” rating in a research report on Friday, October 22nd.
-Finally, Royal Bank of Canada increased their price objective on Alexandria Real Estate Equities from $205.00 to $222.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 17th.
+Finally, Robert W. Baird reiterated a “buy” rating on shares of Alexandria Real Estate Equities in a research report on Sunday, December 5th.
 One analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $179.83.

 Alexandria Real Estate Equities (NYSE:ARE) last issued its quarterly earnings results on Sunday, October 24th.
 The real estate investment trust reported $0.67 EPS for the quarter, topping the Zacks’ consensus estimate of $0.62 by $0.05.
 Alexandria Real Estate Equities had a return on equity of 6.10% and a net margin of 46.78%.
 The company had revenue of $547.76 million for the quarter, compared to analysts’ expectations of $533.52 million.
 During the same quarter last year, the business earned $1.83 earnings per share.
 Alexandria Real Estate Equities’s revenue was up .5% on a year-over-year basis.
 Equities research analysts forecast that Alexandria Real Estate Equities, Inc. will post 7.76 earnings per share for the current year.